A Discrete Variational Derivation of Accelerated Methods in Optimization: The Variational Derivation of PHB/CM and NAG

 We first give a rather simple and direct result whose purpose is to establish properly the continuous setting over which the latter discretizations will be built and from which the methods can be derived.

 \begin{lemma} Given a vector field \(P\colon\bbR^n\to\bbR^n\), consider the second order differential equation

 where \(\nu,\eta\colon\bbR_+\to\bbR\) are continuous time-dependent real valued functions and where \(\varepsilon\in\bbR\) is a constant.
-If \(P\) is conservative, that is, if \(P=\nabla f\), then \eqref{eq:sode-nesterov} is derived from the Lagrange-d'Alembert variational principle \eqref{ldp}, in which case, \eqref{eq:sode-nesterov} corresponds to the equation of motion of the forced time-dependent Lagrangian system given by:
+If \(P\) is conservative, that is, if \(P=\nabla f\), then \eqref{eq:sode-nesterov} corresponds to the equation of motion of the (forced) time-dependent Lagrangian system: